-Saborni is an Assistant Manager in the Digital Financial Services—Government and Social Impact domain of MSC.
+Saborni worked as an Assistant Manager in the Digital Financial Services—Government and Social Impact domain of MSC.
 She has worked extensively with government entities and private organizations.
-Over the past two years, she has garnered expertise in policy design, behavior based researches, customer experience mapping, user interface evaluation, product development, market research, and marketing and communications.
+Over the years, she has garnered expertise in policy design, behavior-based researches, customer experience mapping, user interface evaluation, product development, market research, and marketing and communications.

 Posts by Saborni Poddar